ghonim0007/Abdulrahman/README.md

 ---

 ## Objective:
-As a recent graduate in Geographic Information Systems (GIS) from Damietta University, I am eager to apply my technical and analytical skills in a professional environment.
+As a graduate in Geographic Information Systems (GIS) from Damietta University, I am eager to apply my technical and analytical skills in a professional environment.
 I aim to contribute to organizational goals and further develop my expertise in GIS.

 ---